saviomartin/gradientking/README.md

 - Voting
 - User authentication
 - Comments
-- Generate gradient from a website url (working now)
+- Generate gradient from a website url (in progress)
 - Generate gradient from a word, eg: love - red gradient
 - Chrome extension which does the features